JuanMa2700/my-vim-config/README.md

 # my-vim-config
-My personal vim config with plugins, plugins configurations and mappings.
+My personal vim config with installed plugins, plugins configurations and mappings.
 Using Plugged as package manager.

-# to install plggins
+# to install plugins
 Go to your vimrc and type

 ```